Foreigners airlifted out; Sudanese seek refuge from fighting

 “We traveled 15 hours on land at our own risk,” Suliman al-Kouni, an Egyptian student, said at the Arqin border crossing with Egypt.
 Buses lined up at the remote desert crossing carrying hundreds of people, he said.
 Al-Kouni was among dozens of Egyptian students making the trek.
 “But many of our friends are still trapped in Sudan,” he said.

-“We did not see such a truce,” Amin al-Tayed said from his home near state TV headquarters in Omdurman, adding that heavy gunfire and thundering explosions rocked the city.

-Over 420 people, including 264 civilians, have been killed and over 3,700 wounded in nine days of fighting between the Sudanese armed forces and the powerful paramilitary group known as the Rapid Support Forces.
+Over 420 people, including 264 civilians, have been killed and over 3,700 wounded in the fighting between the Sudanese armed forces and the powerful paramilitary group known as the Rapid Support Forces, or RSF.

-The RSF said the armed forces unleashed airstrikes on the upscale neighborhood of Kafouri, north of Khartoum.
-There was no immediate army comment.
-The ongoing violence has affected operations at the main international airport, destroying civilian planes and damaging at least one runway, and thick, black smoke rose above it.
-Other airports also have been knocked out of operation.

-Still, the two sides have eased fighting enough for the stream of international military aircraft to land in the Khartoum area and extract foreign citizens since Sunday.
+For foreign nationals, the need to abandon Khartoum had become overbearing by the seventh day of the conflict.
+Khartoum’s wealthy neighborhoods where most foreigners live saw some of the heaviest shelling and drone strikes, and several fell under RSF control.

+Alice Lehtinen, a British teacher living in the Khartoum Two neighborhood, was shot in the foot by a stray bullet on the first day of fighting.
+Soon after, RSF troops occupied the lower floor of her apartment as they combed the streets for weapons, dollars and other supplies, she said.
+By this point, the Sudanese pound had become worthless as shops lay smashed and looted.

 The exodus began with American special operations forces swooping in and out of Khartoum in helicopters early Sunday to evacuate U.S. Embassy personnel.